Activity: Checking-In

 Check out this video from friends Abrar and Mohammed to learn Show You Care in action.

-Mohamed: And my name is Mohamed.
-And we're siblings.
+Mohammed: And my name is Mohammed and we're siblings.
 She's my oldest sister.

-Abrar: And he’s the youngest at the house.
-We were born in Canada, but we grew up in Syria, Aleppo, and two, during the war, we stayed there till 2017.
-My family came back in 2015, I came back 2017 After I finished my graduation and my degree, and it was working with a lot of NGOs, coming back was not easy, because I came with no language.
+Arbar: And he's, yeah, he's the youngest at the house.
+Yeah, we were born in Canada, but we grew up in Syria, apo, and, uh, to during the war.
+We stayed there till 2017.
+My family came back 2015.
+I came back 2017 after I finished my graduation and my degree.
+And I was working with a lot of NGOs.
+Coming back was not easy because I came with no language.

-Mohamed: When I came a year before abroad, I had a whole year to like, kind of like, learn about the new dynamic.
-And here, the culture and the way people like work, you know, like, their vibes
+Mohammed: When I came a year before abroad, I had a whole year to like, kind of like learn about the new dynamic in here and the culture and the way people like work.
+You know, like their wives.

-Abrar: We had like a lot of relatives, like, kind of parents.
-Neighbors, like my neighbor, I remember, like, when I used to be back home, like, if I'm coming late, she would cook like, you know, cook dinner and give it to me like it was like that, and the nature of the community, right?
-I had a lot of friends, they would just like be there for me, right?
-If I needed financial support, if I needed a shoulder to cry on, on, they were there, but losing that sense of community and coming to Canada.
-And having no one like the first two years for me.
+Arbar: We had like big, like a lot of relatives, like grandparents, neighbors, uh, neighbors.
+Like my neighbor.
+I remember like when I used to be back home, like if I'm coming late, she would cook like, you know, cook dinner and give it to me.
+Like it was like that, the nature of the community.
+Right.
+I had a lot of friends.
+They would just like be there for me, right.
+If I needed financial support, if I needed, um, a shoulder to cry on, on our, they, they were there.
+But losing that sense of community and coming to Canada and having no one like the first two years for me kind of learned, yeah.

-Abrar: Yeah.
-When you come here and you have like no one to rely on and support me.
-It's to me that caring, trust and being there when you really need that person to be there.

-Mohamed: Supporting someone without expecting like something bad is like really important, you know?
-Because you're like, it's supposed to be genuinely, you know, she was kind of like, a second mom. like a second mother.
+Arbar: Each other.
 Yeah.
 Yeah.
-She's like, so Motherly
+When you come here and you have like, no one to rely on and support me is to me that caring, um, trust and being there when you really need that person to be there.

+Mohammed: Supporting someone without expecting like something bad.
+It's like really important, you know? 'cause you're like, it's supposed to be genuine, you know?
+She was kind of like a second mom, like a second mother.

-Abrar: And sometimes like, he'll always give me nice, cute gifts.
-And it really makes a difference.
-Like, yeah, like if it's especially if it's coming at sudden.
-It's really cute.
-It's super nice.
-Yes.
-So action matters, like action and caring is the translation of what being there means to me personally, I always consider myself really blessed.
-And lucky to have my siblings and Mohamed especially.
-He's around, and he cares.
-Like for all of us.
-Yeah.2
+Arbar: So action matters, like action and caring is the translation of what being there.
+Me, to me personally.
+Yeah.
+I always consider myself really blessed and lucky to have my siblings and Mohammad especially, he's around and he, he cares.
+Yeah.
+Like for all of us, so yeah.

 According to Be There, how should you create a safe environment for someone struggling with their mental health?